Child tax credit: Why some might get a smaller payment in October, November, December - NewsBreak

 It happened to some taxpayers who recently updated their bank account or address in the IRS Child Tax Credit Update Portal.
 More specifically, it happened to married taxpayers filing jointly when only one spouse made a bank account or address change.

-This caused payments to split into two, between the existing account or address and the new account or address.Black Friday 2021 deals already?
-These retailers say yes
+This caused payments to split into two, between the existing account or address and the new account or address.IRS issues warning as next batch of Child Tax Credit Payments are set to go out next month

 In some of these cases, the split payment caused a delay and the payment was slightly higher than the correct amount.
 To correct this overpayment, the IRS said each spouse should expect to see a smaller payment in October, November and December.